Tennessee restricts use of Monsanto pesticide as problems spread

 Dicamba is key to Monsanto's biggest-ever biotech seed launch, which occurred last year.
 Its Xtend line of soybeans and cotton are designed to tolerate the weed killer, which replaces earlier products that contained only glyphosate.

-Dicamba has long been used to kill weeds before crops are planted, but its use has spiked this season across the United States after regulators last year approved it for crops that are already growing.
+Dicamba has long been used to kill weeds prior to the planting of crops, but its use has spiked this season across the United States after regulators last year approved it for crops that are already growing.

 Monsanto sells a new dicamba formulation under the name Xtendimax.
 The company says that Xtendimax drifts less than older versions.
 BASF and DuPont also sell less drift-prone formulations.

-New restrictions in Tennessee include allowing application only from 9 a.m. to 4 p.m. to limit potential pesticide drift and banning use of older dicamba formulations.
+New restrictions in Tennessee include allowing application only from 9 a.m. to 4 p.m. to limit potential pesticide drift.

 "I'm confident that we can address this issue as we have in other cases to ensure the safe and effective use of these tools," Tennessee Agriculture Commissioner Jai Templeton said in a statement.